 6 ounces reduced-fat cheddar cheese, shredded (about 1 1/2 cups)

 Fresh parsley for garnish

 - Wash and trim the cauliflower into bite-size pieces.
 Toss with the cloves of garlic and one tablespoon of the oil.
-Scrape the mixture onto a rimmed baking sheet and roast for 400 degrees F for 20-25 minutes until the cauliflower is crisp-tender and golden in spots (it will cook a bit longer in a later step).
+Scrape the mixture onto a rimmed baking sheet and roast at 400 degrees F for 20 to 25 minutes until the cauliflower is crisp-tender and golden in spots (it will cook a bit longer in a later step).

 - Remove the garlic cloves, let them cool slightly, and finely chop.

-- In a 4- or 5-quart saucepan, heat the remaining one tablespoon olive oil and add the onion, cooking until the onion is translucent, 4-5 minutes, stirring often.
+- In a 4- or 5-quart saucepan, heat the remaining one tablespoon olive oil and add the onion, cooking until the onion is translucent, 4 to 5 minutes, stirring often.
 Add the chopped garlic, thyme and rosemary.
 Cook for another minute.

 - Stir in the cauliflower and broth; bring to a simmer, cover and cook for 15 minutes.